-The term 'Hard Currency' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Hard Currency' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Hard currency refers to a type of currency which proves to be generally accepted throughout the globe for payments on services and goods.
 Such currencies are trusted to be reasonably stable over the short term timeframe.
 They must be extremely liquid on foreign exchange, or forex (FX), markets.
 Nations with solid economic performances and highly stable political environments typically issue these.

 Because such hard currencies come from economically and politically stable nations, they are greatly respected in settlement of payments and forex trade and markets.
 Huge multinational transactions commonly become settled in one of the world’s main hard currencies.
 There are a few such currencies.
 While the U.S. dollar is often referred to as today’s ultimate hard currency, a number of other ones exist nowadays.
 The Euro zone euro, the British pound sterling, the Swiss franc, and the Japanese yen are among these examples.